DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 For example, a user can ask:

-"Find hotels in Paris."
+-"Find hotels in Paris."
-"Show me flights from Colombo to Dubai."
+-"Show me flights from Colombo to Dubai."
-"Book hotel H123."
+-"Book hotel H123."
-"Book flight F456."
+-"Book flight F456."
-"I need flights from CMB to LHR on 2026-08-01."
+-"I need flights from CMB to LHR on 2026-08-01."

 The system interprets the user's intent and routes the request to the appropriate specialised agent.